Length of agreement

 Consistent with the current EA, the employing Member may appoint ongoing electorate or personal employees, or engage new non-ongoing electorate or personal employees, other than senior staff, at any salary point within the classification to which the appointment or engagement is made, based on the demonstrated and relevant skills and experience of the employee.

-The proposed EA would require that on promotion, an employee must receive a higher salary than the employee's existing salary.
+The proposed EA would require that on promotion, an employee (other than senior staff) must receive a higher salary than the employee's existing salary.

-For further information see the fact sheet on salary on promotion.
+Further information can be found in the fact sheet on salary on promotion.